Ethan A. Klingsberg’s practice comprises corporate, public company board of directors, M&A and SEC matters.

 Family Dollar in its cash/stock acquisition by Dollar Tree and rejection of the hostile tender offer by Dollar General.

-Google in its acquisitions of Motorola Mobility, Waze, AdMob, Admeld, Wildfire, ITA Software, Skybox, bebop, Orbitera and numerous other M&A and governance matters, including the restructuring of Google into Alphabet and Other Bets; and numerous matters involving Other Bets, including investments by Temasek and Silver Lake in Verily and investment by a subsidiary of Softbank in Loon; investments by Google in SpaceX; wearables transaction with Fossil; merger of the Terra Bella satellite unit with Planet Labs, and divestitures of Motorola’s mobile devices business to Lenovo and Motorola’s “Home” business to Arris.
+Google in its acquisitions of Motorola Mobility, Waze, AdMob, Admeld, Wildfire, ITA Software, Skybox, bebop, Orbitera, and numerous other M&A and governance matters, including the restructuring of Google into Alphabet and Other Bets; numerous matters involving Other Bets, including investments by Temasek and Silver Lake in Verily and investment by a subsidiary of Softbank in Loon; investments by Google in SpaceX; wearables transaction with Fossil; merger of the Terra Bella satellite business with Planet Labs; and divestitures of Motorola’s mobile devices business to Lenovo and Motorola’s “Home” business to Arris.

 Kindred Healthcare in its hostile tender offer (and threatened proxy contest) to acquire Gentiva Health Services and in the subsequent friendly, negotiated agreement to acquire Gentiva, the spin-off and merger of Kindred’s pharma business, and numerous other M&A and governance matters.